“It’s Everything You Wanted From Todd…And More!”

 Behold a brilliant slab of pop majesty!

-As Todd web fans know, I have posted a number of stories about fascinating aspects of Todd’s career, and I Love ALL of Todd’s music: from Nazz to “Wizard”, “S/A” and “Healing” plus everything in between, all way way through “Nearly Human”, TR-I and Todd’s latest “STATE” as well.
+As Todd web fans know, I have posted a number of stories about fascinating aspects of Todd’s career, and I Love ALL of Todd’s music: from Nazz to “Wizard”, “S/A” and “Healing” plus everything in between, all way way through “Nearly Human”, TR-I and Todd’s latest “White Knight” as well.
 His musical experimentation and boundary-breaking as always been done in pure Todd style, which is also why I think all of us love to talk about it so much!

 Whatever musical path Todd chooses to follow, I am right there with him – as are all true Todd fans…and since I recently got hooked – AGAIN – on his classic power pop song “Determination”, it got me looking at the entire “Mink Hollow” album…first, here’s the brilliance of “Determination”…